stablecoinxyz/x402-demo/README.md

 ```

 This allows the facilitator to execute token transfers on behalf of your agent wallet.
 The facilitator **never holds your funds** - it only executes atomic transfers from Agent → Merchant.

-**Note:** Radius uses native tokens (not ERC-20), so no approval step is needed.
-Instead, the agent creates and signs the full native token transfer transaction, which the facilitator then broadcasts.
-This maintains non-custodial properties - the agent's funds flow directly to the merchant.

 ### 4. Start Services